dabit3/aws-amplify-workshop-react/README.md

 > Answer the following questions

-- Provide a friendly name for your resource to be used as a label for this category in the project: __basiclambd a__
+- Provide a friendly name for your resource to be used as a label for this category in the project: __basiclambda__
 - Provide the AWS Lambda function name: __basiclambda__
 - Choose the function template that you want to use: __Hello world function__
 - Do you want to edit the local lambda function now? __Y__